Skip to main content

 • Headaches

 Some people can also experience a brief fainting spell after getting a flu shot.
-This is especially common in adolescents.
+This is especially common in teens.
 And in very rare cases, people can experience ongoing pain or stiffness at the injection site.

 Allergic reactions to the flu shot